Let me first mention the less serious aspects of her essay that I don't want to discuss in detail:

 Back to science

 All the topics above have been silly.
-The real content of Sabine's essay is summarized here:
+The real content of the essay I primarily discuss here is summarized here:

 Our perception of beauty has developed with evolution.
-What reason do we have to believe it is good guidance to understand the fundamental laws of nature?That's a good question but Sabine will surely be shocked that this question also has a good answer.
+What reason do we have to believe it is good guidance to understand the fundamental laws of nature?That's a good question but the author of "Beauty" will surely be shocked that this question also has a good answer.

 Our perception of beauty is a reflex that allows us to quickly evaluate certain situations, without using our brains for too long.
 What's important is that different groups of people have different reflexes and different perceptions of beauty.
 People in general perceive beauty of other people as being correlated with the ability to produce and sustain healthy and safe off-spring.
 Their perception of beauty of other things is mostly a by-product of the beauty from the previous sentence.